Gutalina/sadova_portfolio/README.md

 Performed statistical analysis on traffic accident data in Barcelona.
 Compared accident frequency and severity across neighborhoods using hypothesis testing and confidence intervals.

 ### Airbnb Rental Market Analysis
 Explored trends in pricing and illegal listings using public Airbnb data.
-Combined SQL, Pandas, and Tableau to present the influence of tourism and neighborhood-specific risks.
+Combined SQL, Pandas, and Plotly express to present the influence of tourism and neighborhood-specific risks.

 ---